We care a lot about the N.Y., S.F. and L.A.P.D.

 - Parodied in Dinosaurs with the "We Say So" corporation.

 - Spoofed in Grand Theft Auto III: pay attention to the radio, and you'll hear an Eris Running Shoes ad claiming that nope, their factories ain't sweatshops, no sir, hell no. Then you hear some kids saying "It's fun!
 We get to play with knives!", "My friend Joey sewed his hands together!", and "Yesterday, I made a dollar!".

 - "Spirited debate.
 It's the cornerstone of our philosophy here at the Hanso Foundation..."
 One of many from The Lost Experience.
 Players of the game know how evil these guys are.

 - The UAC from Doom 3.

-- Spoofed to hell and back in both Borderlands and Borderlands 2.
-There are loudspeakers throughout Pandora, blaring propaganda of the respective gun companies.
+- The Borderlands series: Spoofed to hell and back.
+There are loudspeakers throughout Pandora, blaring propaganda of the respective gun companies:

 - In Our Little Adventure, Brian Souballo magically disguised himself as an old teacher he failed to recruit to his side, and used the disguise to frame the teacher for destruction and murder at the city of Silverfronds.
 Right after this mission, Brian ordered his imperial toadies to assist in the cleanup of the damage caused, intending on getting good publicity for his empire.